EdoardoTosin/Batch-Image-Converter/README.md

 ## Requirements

-Python version 3.10 or newer must be installed before following the instructions paragraph.
+Python version equal or greater than 3.9 must be installed before following the instructions paragraph.

 To run the script two modules are required (listed inside `requirements.txt`):